akashrajkn/waffles-and-posteriors/README.md

 ### Experiments

 ### Results
-Entropy of the predictive distribution for theMNIST-rottest set.
-The left figure is thehistogram of entropy values and the right figure shows the corresponding cumulative distribution function.
+Entropy of the predictive distribution for the `MNIST-rot` test set.
+The left figure is the histogram of entropy values and the right figure shows the corresponding cumulative distribution function.
 <div align="center">
   <img src="results/entropy_notmnist.png" height=200/>
   <img src="results/cdf_notmnist.png" height=200/>